 An excellent example of such a tour is the “2-Hour Best of Amsterdam Walking Tour” by GetYourGuide.
-This 2-hour tour usually starts around 3:00 pm, which means that it’s quite ideal for the arrival day.
+This 2-hour tour usually starts around 3:00 p.m., which is ideal for the arrival day.

-You will get a guided tour of the top old Amsterdam’s sites, including the famous Red Light District, the historic Dam Square, and historical buildings, as you walk at the edge of the picturesque canals.
-You should definitely take note of these sites, in case you need to visit them later.
+Walking at the edge of the picturesque canals, you will get a guided tour of the best historical sites in Amsterdam, including the famous Red Light District, the historic Dam Square, and historical buildings.
+You should definitely take note of these sites in case you need to visit them later.

 Second Day: Visit the Famous Museums

-With a total of 50 museums, history, culture, and art lovers, have so much to enjoy.
+With 50 museums, history, culture, and art lovers, we have so much to enjoy.
 While you might not be able to visit them all, you can pick a few and still get a taste of Amsterdam’s history.